How to get involved with standards

 BSI actively seeks to bring together all those with significant interest in particular projects.

-Representations are sought from many spheres including: consumer organisations, professional institutions, certification, testing and inspection bodies, educational establishments, research organisations, UK notified bodies, enforcement bodies, and government departments.
+Representations are sought from many spheres including: consumer organizations; professional institutions; certification, testing and inspection bodies; educational establishments; research organizations; UK notified bodies; enforcement bodies and government departments.

-BSI also works with trade associations or equivalent organisations as a means of representing most standards users in business.
+BSI also works with trade associations or equivalent organizations as a means of representing most standards users in business.
 This enables a wide measure of consultation and support in standards work.